arxenix/tjctf-2016-writeups/super_questionable_luggage_service_30_pts.md

 ---

 ## Solution
-It seems that the "retrieve luggage" function is vulnerable.
+It seems that the "retrieve luggage" function is vulnerable to SQL injection.
 Plugging in `' OR ''='`, we are able to dump the whole database.
 Scrolling down, we see something interesting:
 ![](luggage_service.png)
 We reverse this string for the flag.